 Amendment 30A (SEIS/RIR/IRFA), implemented August 2008, was developed to stop overfishing of gray triggerfish and greater amberjack.
 The amendment established ACLs and accountability measures (AMs) for greater amberjack and gray triggerfish.
 For greater amberjack, it modified the rebuilding plan, increased the recreational minimum size limit, set a zero bag limit for captain and crew of for-hire vessels, and set commercial and recreational quotas.
-For gray triggerfish, it increased the commercial and recreational quotas.
+For gray triggerfish, it increased the commercial and recreational minimum size limit and set a commercial quota.